LuciusCF/Fantasy/content/en/authors/yunying/_index.md

 ---
 # Display name
-title: 云英
+title: Yun Ying

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 东南军特种部队鹰小队上尉
+role: Captain of the Eagle Squad of the Southeast Army Special Forces

 # Organizations/Affiliations
 organizations:
-- name: 东南军区
+- name: Southeast Army
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: 神秘军人
+bio: Mysterious soldier

 #interests: